copperlight/copperlight.github.io/docs/github/how-i-built-my-site.md

 your Markdown files.

 6. When editing is complete, commit changes and push.
 Open a PR on the GitHub site and check the build output.
-Merge when you are happy with the changes.
+Merge when you are happy with the changes and the release build will deploy the updated site.

         git add --all
         git commit -m "my new post"